Work.Incentivized Reviews

 Reviews influence purchase decisions, return rates, and merchandising strategy.
 Low catalog coverage meant customers had less confidence buying and the business had less signal to work with.
 Both problems had the same fix.

-I partnered with another strategist to run a cross-functional workshop using MoSCoW prioritization, bringing marketing, engineering, legal, product, and UX into the same room before anyone wrote a spec.
+I partnered with another strategist to run a cross-functional workshop using MoSCoW prioritization and additional working sessions, bringing marketing, engineering, legal, product, and UX into the same room before anyone wrote a spec.

 Led UX strategy and competitive research